 Established in 1887, Thompson & Knight is a full-service law firm with more than 300 attorneys that provides legal solutions to clients and communities around the world.
 The Firm has strong Texas roots, client-focused capabilities on the East and West Coasts, and strategic locations internationally in the Americas, North Africa, and Europe.

 Our dedication to clients defines us well.
-According to Chambers USA 2015, Thompson & Knight has “an enviable client base,” which includes the four largest US airlines, the two largest medical device companies in the world, seven of the top 10 US oil and gas exploration and production companies, and the largest real estate investment trust in the world, among others.
+According to Chambers USA 2015, Thompson & Knight has “an enviable client base,” which includes the four largest US airlines, two of the largest medical device companies in the world, 13 of the 20 largest US oil and gas exploration and production companies, and the largest real estate investment trust in the world, among others.

 Our culture – the key reason for our success – emphasizes teamwork and an unparalleled commitment to excellence.
 Through our collective knowledge, our relationships, our high ethics, our team approach, and our dedication to the community, we make a positive impact on the people we serve.
 For more information on the Firm, please visit our website at www.tklaw.com.